Citadis Spirit

-The Alstom Citadis Spirit is a low-floor articulated light rail vehicle developed by Alstom for Ottawa's O-Train.
+The Citadis Spirit is a low-floor articulated light rail vehicle originally developed by Alstom for Ottawa's O-Train.
 It is marketed as part of its Citadis family, which includes other models of light rail vehicles, and is based on the Citadis Dualis, and, like the Dualis, with pivoting bogies.

 The Citadis Spirit is designed for both city-centre and suburban operation.
 It is designed with suspended articulations, similar to most North American low-floor LRVs.
 The vehicle can be used for both street-running allowing boarding from street or curb, and high-speed travel up to 105 km/h.

-The first order for the Citadis Spirit came from the City of Ottawa for use on the new Confederation Line opened in September 2019.
-The second order came from the Government of Ontario's Metrolinx transit agency.
-They have placed an order to serve future light rail lines in the Greater Toronto Area.
+The first order for the Citadis Spirit came from the City of Ottawa government for use on the new Confederation Line opened in September 2019.
+The second order came from the Government of Ontario's Metrolinx transit agency for Line 6 of the Toronto subway, which opened in 2025.